 Education data reported to the UIS since 1998 are in conformity with the 1997 revision of the International Standard Classification of Education (ISCED97).
-Data for the school year ending in 1991, presented in Statistical Tables 12 and 13 (website), were collected according to the previous version of the classification, ISCED76.
-Where possible, the UIS has adjusted these data to comply with ISCED97 and to minimize any inconsistencies with data for years after 1997.5 ISCED is used to harmonize data and introduce more international comparability across national education systems.
+Data for the school year ending in 1991, presented in the statistical tables 12 and 13 (website), were collected according to the previous version of the classification, ISCED76.
+Where possible, the UIS has adjusted these data to comply with ISCED97 and to minimise any inconsistencies with data for years after 1997.
+5 ISCED is used to harmonize data and introduce more international comparability across national education systems.
 Countries may have their own definitions of education levels that do not correspond to ISCED.
 Some differences between nationally and internationally reported education statistics may be due, therefore, to the use of these nationally defined education levels rather than the ISCED standard, in addition to the population issue raised above.

-Adult participation in basic education
+Adult participation in education

 ISCED does not classify education programmes by participants' age.
 For example, any programme with a content equivalent to primary education, or ISCED 1, may be classed as ISCED 1 even if provided to adults.
-The guidance the UIS provides for respondents to its regular annual education survey asks countries to exclude 'data on programmes designed for people beyond regular school age'.
+The guidance the UIS provides for respondents to its regular annual education survey, on the other hand, asks countries to exclude 'data on programmes designed for people beyond regular school age'.
 As for the guidance for the UOE and WEI questionnaires, until 2005 it stated that 'activities classified as "continuing", "adult" or "non-formal" education should be included' if they 'involve studies with subject content similar to regular educational programmes' or if 'the underlying programmes lead to similar potential qualifications' as the regular programmes.
-Since 2005, however, the
+Since 2005, however, the countries involved in the UOE/WEI survey have been requested to report data for such programmes separately so that the UIS can exclude them when calculating internationally comparable indicators.
+Despite the UIS instructions, data from some countries in the annual survey may still include students (or participants) who are substantially above the official age for basic education.